hippopotamus/sintra-talk-for-woolies/README.md

 ## Learning Competencies

+* Incorporate third-party gems into a web application using bundler
+* Extend the Sinatra application environment with a ruby gem
+* Use AJAX and “long-polling” in a browser to wait for a specific condition on the web application server
+* Use a third-party API
+* Implement OAuth

 ## Summary

 We're going to build on Recent Tweets 1 to learn how front-end and back-end can